Angel-125/Sandcastle/source/Sandcastle/bin/Debug/API.md

 What percentage of resources will be recycled.
 ### animationName
 Name of the animation to play during printing.
-### recyclingEnabled
+### vesselCaptureEnabled
-Flag to indicate if recycling is enabled.
+Flag to indicate if vessel capture is enabled.
 ### maxBuildingDistance
 Maximum distance allowed for other shipbreakers to help break up a vessel.
 ### recycleQueue